OtherRealms/Shot-Manager-Guide/index.rst

 * **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer
 * **Keep in range**, view timeline to playhead when choosing shots.
 * **Jump to First Frame**, place playhead at start of frame range when choosing shots.
-* **Unsaved layers default**,On,Off, Primary Layer and None.
-The default state of view layers if they have no saved state for the active shot.
+* **Unsaved layers default**, (On, Off, Primary Layer and None).
+The default state of View Layers if they have no saved state for the active shot.
 'On' will make all unsaved layers renderable by default with each shot change/trigger.
 'Off' will default to un-renderable, choose 'Off' to prevent unsaved view layers from rendering.'Primary Layer' will also switch all unsaved layers to un-renderable, except for the Shot's Primary Layer.
 'None' leaves the current states, no influence form the add-on.
 * **Seperator** , a custom seperator to add between filenames and frame suffix, default is '_'
 * **Path Type** , Absolute or relative output path creation.